First Day of Autumn 2026: Autumn (Fall) Equinox Date & Exact Time

 What Is an Equinox?
 Learn More

-Now that you’re familiar with the fall equinox, why not explore its spring counterpart – and see how both fit together with the solstices?
+Now that you’re familiar with the autumn equinox, why not explore its spring counterpart – and see how both fit together with the solstices?
 If you want a clearer picture of why seasons change, these links are a great next step: